Benefits and drawbacks of using cryptocurrency for investment purposes

 If you keep or use a crypto asset mainly for personal use, then it is personal.
 This includes buying items for personal use or consumption.
-If the asset is a personal use asset and you acquire it for less than $10,000 if there is a capital gain on its disposal is disregarded.
-If it cost you more than $10,000 to acquire the asset, the capital gain is not disregarded.
-Capital losses on personal use assets, including crypto assets, are disregarded for CGT purposes.
+When acquiring a personal use asset for less than $10,000, any capital gain upon its disposal is disregarded.
+However, if the asset costs you more than $10,000, the capital gain is not disregarded.
+For CGT purposes, capital losses on personal use assets, including crypto assets, are also disregarded.

 Cryptocurrency Use and Capital Gains